Public Services Board

 In the event of a disagreement between members, it is the responsibility of the Chair to mediate a resolution and to present this to the next available meeting of the Board or to a special meeting if required.

-Members of the Board are required to let the PSB know of any conflicts of interest and should be aware of their own organisation’s policies and procedures around issues such as whistleblowing.
+Members of the Board are required to declare any conflicts of interest and should be aware of their own organisation’s policies and procedures around issues such as whistleblowing.

 Annual report